enanesh/orm-ecomerce-backend/README.md

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   ## Description
-This repo houses the assets used to build the orm-ecomerce-backend this command-line application, this application was developed using Js and sequilize to conect to the database and express.js to build the API.
+This repo houses the assets used to build the orm-ecommerce-backend this command-line application was developed using JavaScript lenguage, use sequilize to conect to the database, express.js to build the API and Insomnia Core to test the api routes.

 #### User story:

 AS A manager at an internet retail company,I want a back end for my e-commerce website that uses the latest technologies so that my company can compete with other e-commerce companies.
-This App creates and perfoms changes into ecommerce_db.
+This App creates and perfoms changes into ecommerce_db database.